-

 How are the interests of non-shareholder stakeholders factored into the decisions of the governing body of a corporate entity?

 As noted in questions 5, 9 and 11 above, the directors of a company must have regard to certain matters when discharging their duty under section 172 of the Companies Act to promote the company’s success for the benefit of its members as a whole.
 In particular, they must have regard to the impact of the company’s operations on the community and the environment, the company’s relationship with customers, suppliers and others, the company’s employees, and the desirability of the company maintaining a reputation for high standards of business conduct.
-However, the directors do not owe a duty to other stakeholders and it is clear that, whilst they must consider these other stakeholders, their interests are at all times subordinate to those of the company’s shareholders or, if the company is insolvent or approaching insolvency, its creditors.
+However, the directors do not owe a duty to other stakeholders and, whilst they must consider these other stakeholders, their interests are at all times subordinate to those of the company’s shareholders or, if the company is insolvent or approaching insolvency, its creditors.
 In practice, this is the long and short of the position for non-publicly traded companies.
 However, as noted in question 16 above, large companies (which will invariably include publicly traded companies) must publish an annual section 172(1) statement setting out how the directors have had regard to the matters in section 172 when performing their duty to promote the company’s success, as well as specific information on GHG emissions and energy usage, and engagement with customers, suppliers and employees.
 This provides motivation for boards to consider more actively the position of other stakeholders when taking decisions.

 -